 Two weeks prior to each game, the editors arrange the stories with the most likes on the schedule.
-First pick of scheduling times are given in order of likes.
+The first pick of scheduling times is given in order of likes.
 Scheduled adventures and field battles become options on the event's RSVP form.

-After the event for which they were scheduled, stories become Archived.
+After the event in which they are run, stories become Archived.
 This makes them available for anyone to review for future storytelling.
 Comments are also opened for players to provide feedback.

 Frequently Asked Questions